-Top 6 best students cafes in Prague where you can learn and have fun
+Top 6 best student cafes in Prague where you can learn and have fun

 Prague, Czech Republic – Prague is a beautiful place that many students choose these days.
 If you’re one of them, you’re probably searching for a comfortable, peaceful place where you can do your studying and writing.
 Thankfully, there are several great spots in this city that offer exactly what you need – quiet and comfortable environment, high-quality coffee, and great Wi-Fi.
-Here are the top 6 choices.
+Here are the top 6 choices to find the best student cafes in Prague.

 1. Café Du